GabeScott/standard-works-vault/General Conference/1990 April - Blessed Are the Merciful.md

 Mercy is of the very essence of the gospel of Jesus Christ.
 The degree to which each of us is able to extend it becomes an expression of the reality of our discipleship under Him who is our Lord and Master.

-I remind you that it was He who said, “Whosoever shall smite thee on thy right cheek, turn to him the other also.”
-(Matt.
-5:39.)
+I remind you that it was He who said, “Whosoever shall smite thee on thy right cheek, turn to him the other also” ([[Matthew 5.39|Matt.
+5:39]]).

-It was He who said, “And if any man will sue thee at the law, and take away thy coat, let him have thy cloke also.”
-(Matt.
-5:40.)
+It was He who said, “And if any man will sue thee at the law, and take away thy coat, let him have thy cloke also” ([[Matthew 5.40|Matt.
+5:40]]).

-It was He who said, “And whosoever shall compel thee to go a mile, go with him twain.”
-(Matt.
-5:41.)
+It was He who said, “And whosoever shall compel thee to go a mile, go with him twain” ([[Matthew 5.41|Matt.
+5:41]]).

-It was He who said, “Give to him that asketh thee, and from him that would borrow of thee turn not thou away.”
-(Matt.
-5:42.)
+It was He who said, “Give to him that asketh thee, and from him that would borrow of thee turn not thou away” ([[Matthew 5.42|Matt.
+5:42]]).

 It was He who said to the woman taken in sin:

-“Where are those thine accusers? hath no man condemned thee? ...
+“Where are those thine accusers? hath no man condemned thee? …

-“Neither do I condemn thee: go, and sin no more.”
-(John 8:10–11.)
+“Neither do I condemn thee: go, and sin no more” ([[John 8.10|John 8:10–11]][[John 8.11|]]).

-It was He who, while hanging on the cross in dreadful agony, cried out, “Father, forgive them; for they know not what they do.”
-(Luke 23:34.)
+It was He who, while hanging on the cross in dreadful agony, cried out, “Father, forgive them; for they know not what they do” ([[Luke 23.34|Luke 23:34]]).

 He, the Son of the everlasting Father, was the epitome of mercy.
 His ministry was one of compassion toward the poor, the sick, the oppressed, the victims of injustice and man’s inhumanity to man.
 His sacrifice on the cross was an unparalleled act of mercy in behalf of all humanity.

 How great a thing is mercy.
 Most often it is quiet and unassuming.
 It receives few headlines.
 It is the antithesis of vengeance and hatred, of greed and offensive egotism.
-As Portia says in Shakespeare’s Merchant of Venice:
+As Portia says in Shakespeare’s *Merchant of Venice:*

-The quality of mercy is not strained,
+>The quality of mercy is not strain’d,—

-It droppeth as the gentle rain from heaven
+>It droppeth as the gentle rain from heaven

-Upon the place beneath: it is twice blest;
+>Upon the place beneath: it is twice blest,—

-It blesseth him that gives, and him that takes:
+>It blesseth him that gives, and him that takes:

-... it becomes
+>… it becomes

-The throned monarch better than his crown;
+>The throned monarch better than his crown;

-His sceptre shows the force of temporal power, ...
+>His sceptre shows the force of temporal power, …

-But mercy is above the sceptred sway;
+>But mercy is above the sceptred sway,—

-It is enthroned in the hearts of kings,
+>It is enthroned in the hearts of kings,

-It is an attribute to God himself.
+>It is an attribute to God himself.

-(Act 4, sc.
-1, lines 184–95.)
+>

 If cultivated among all men, it would put an end to the atrocities of war.
 For all too many years now we have watched the conflict that has gone on in Northern Ireland.
 Surely those who have been closest to it and most affected by it must be weary of it.
 An outpouring of mercy on both sides would overcome the corrosive hatred that has existed and festered for so long.
 It is time for each side to act with greater compassion toward the other.
 I am confident that as surely as this happens, those who are merciful will find the mercy for which they hunger.